Colorado Oil & Gas Taunts The North Face At Mock Award Ceremony

 DENVER (CBS4)– The North Face is being celebrated by the very industry it snubbed.
 The Colorado-based company recently rejected an order for 400 jackets from a Texas oil and gas company because it reportedly didn’t want to be associated with an industry that doesn’t meet its brand standards.

-Ironically, the jackets and almost every product The North Face produces and sells is made with nylon, polyester and polyurethane, all of which come from petroleum.READ MORE: COVID In Denver: Mayor Hancock Optimistic About Economic Recovery
+Ironically, the jackets and almost every product The North Face produces and sells is made with nylon, polyester and polyurethane, all of which come from petroleum.READ MORE: Judge Declares Another Mistrial In Mark Redwine Murder Case

 Dan Haley, who heads up the industry trade association, held a mock award ceremony that was more like a roast.
-The CEOs of oil and gas companies lampooned The North Face, pointing out that its parent company is even building a hangar at Centennial Airport for its private jet fleet.READ MORE: Snowplow Crashes Urge Drivers To 'Bow To The Plow'
+The CEOs of oil and gas companies lampooned The North Face, pointing out that its parent company is even building a hangar at Centennial Airport for its private jet fleet.READ MORE: Aurora Fires Deputy Fire Chief Stephen McInerny For Policy Violations

 “To have such a large percent of what they make, probably three-quarters of the mass they ship, is actually our product.
 So, it’s hard to top the all-in nature of The North Face as a consumer of our product,” said Chris Wright, CEO of Liberty Oilfield Services.